-Jason M. Cohen is the primary author of Tea Technique and the series, An Introduction to the Art & Science of Chinese Tea Ceremony.
+Jason M. Cohen is the author of the series An Introduction to the Art & Science of Chinese Tea Ceremony.
 Tea Technique hosts the canonical, most up to date version, of the book.

 Subject Matter Expertise

 My interest in tea began in 2007, while attempting to study politics in Kunming.
 For reasons that should be apparent, I did not study much politics in Kunming.
-Instead, I spent most of my time in Kunming at the tea market, focused on Pu'er.
+Instead, I spent most of my time in the tea market, focused on Pu'er.

 In 2009, I revisited China and India to further my tea education.
-In Nepal, I attempted to visit the tea fields, which were unfortunately closed because of the continuing Maoist insurgency in the remnants of the civil war; I wasn't quite warned of this in advance and was abducted by soldiers in Ilam who took me to their fortified compound in the tea fields to be interviewed by their commander - who thankfully turned out to be a government commander (not Maoists) and let me go after an interview to make sure I wasn't an arms dealer.
-While my research in Nepal was not exactly successful, I was able to return to Darjeeling to continue my studies in India.
+While transiting through Nepal, I attempted to visit the tea fields - which were unfortunately closed because of the continuing Maoist insurgency in the remnants of the civil war.
+I wasn't quite warned of this in advance and was abducted by soldiers in Ilam who took me to their fortified compound in the tea fields to be interviewed by their commander.
+The soldiers and commander were thankfully government forces (not Maoists) and sent me on my way after confirming I was not an arms dealer.
+While my research in Nepal was not exactly successful, I was able to return to Darjeeling to continue my studies on tea in India.

 In 2010, I founded the Tea Institute at Penn State, an interdisciplinary research institute dedicated to the study and preservation of tea, tea ceremony, and tea culture.
-At Penn State University, in addition to overseeing the research of over 30 students in five fields of study, I did my own research in sensory science (the science of taste), machine learning, and artificial intelligence.
-I remained the Executive Director or Executive Director Emeritus from 2010 - 2018).
+At Penn State University I oversaw the research of 30+ students in five fields of study, and did my own research in sensory science (the science of taste), machine learning, and artificial intelligence.
+I remained the Executive Director or Executive Director Emeritus from 2010 - 2018.

-In 2011, I studied tea in Taiwan with multiple high level practitioners.
-I then studied Korean tea with Brother Anthony of Taize (http://anthony.sogang.ac.kr/; author of two books on tea) and Hong Kyeong-Hee (one of the) the Inheritors of the Dharma of Cho Ui.
+In 2011, I studied tea in Taiwan with multiple high level practitioners and Korean tea with Brother Anthony of Taize (http://anthony.sogang.ac.kr/; author of two books on tea) and Hong Kyeong-Hee (one of) the Inheritors of the Dharma of Cho Ui.

 In 2012, I led the Tea Institute's Experiential Learning Opportunity Abroad in South Korea, leading a group of 5 Penn State students to pick and process their own tea, work with ceramic artisans, and study with Buddhist monks.
-I then returned to Taiwan to continued my education with multiple teachers in Taiwan.
-I also visited Japan to finalize the Institutes relationship with the Urasenke and Omotesenke Chanoyu Schools.
+I then returned to Taiwan to continued my education with multiple teachers, and visited Japan to finalize the Institutes relationship with the Urasenke and Omotesenke Chanoyu Schools.

-In addition to my time spent in Asia, from 2009 - 2016 I directly oversaw (first as Executive Director and then as Executive Director Emeritus) the research, events, and education of the members of the Tea Institute.
-During those years, I spent hundreds of hours researching, overseeing, and assisting tea related research, as well as teaching about 80 students in total to perform the Chinese tea ceremony.
-Proudly, many of my students have gone on to teach others - a few hundred individuals have learned there practice from my lineage.
+In addition to my time spent in Asia, from 2009 - 2016 I directly oversaw (first as Executive Director and then as Executive Director Emeritus) the research, events, and education of students at the Tea Institute.
+During those years, I spent hundreds of hours researching, overseeing, and assisting tea related research; and personaly instructed about 80 students to perform Chinese tea ceremony.
+Proudly, many of my students have gone on to teach others - a few hundred individuals have learned there tea practice from my lineage.

-Working with the Institute's leadership team, we directed weekly programming and yearly international events: each year, the Tea Institute would fly-in one of the tea masters mentioned above for a week-long series of public events, workshops, and "master class" for advanced practitioners.
+Working with the Institute's leadership team, we directed weekly programming and yearly international events: each year, the Tea Institute would host a major international event, inviting a high-level pracitioner to Penn State for a week-long series of public events, workshops, and private "master class" for advanced students of the Institute.
 I directly oversaw and benefited from those closed-door sessions for the institutes most advanced practitioners.

-I am the Founder & CEO of Analytical Flavor Systems, a venture backed ~20-person tech-startup.
+I was previously the Founder & CEO of Analytical Flavor Systems, a venture backed ~20+-person tech-startup.
 Our platform, Gastrograph AI, is a Machine Learning and Artificial Intelligence platform used by large multinational food and beverage companies to develop new products, optimize existing brands, and enter new markets by predicting high-preference flavor profiles for targeted consumer demographics around the world.

 Analytical Flavor Systems grew out of my research at the Tea Institute.